 They’re chilling up now just thinking about it.

--I now keep a “Travel Drawer” at home, where along with my bag of various adapters and extra camera batteries etc., I store my small travel pillow, things that might be fun for upcoming trips, and all sachet and small bottled free samples of moisturizers, perfumes, hand and eye-cremes, shampoos etc. that I get when purchasing cosmetics.
-Sometimes, if it’s just a short trip, I can get away with a toiletry bag just filled with little packets, eye-make up remover, and cotton pads and nothing else.
+10) I now keep a “Travel Drawer” at home, where along with my bag of various adapters and extra camera batteries etc., I store my small travel pillow, things that might be fun for upcoming trips, and all sachet and small bottled free samples of moisturizers, perfumes, hand and eye-cremes, shampoos etc. I get when purchasing cosmetics.
+Sometimes, if it’s just a short trip, I can get away with a toiletry bag just filled with samples, eye-make up remover, cotton pads and nothing else.
 It’s great.
-I always check out the “travel size” section in good pharmacies when I travel too you never know what new thing you simply can’t live without.
+I always check out the “travel size” section in good pharmacies when I travel too-you never know what new thing you simply can’t live without.

 Lastly, a couple of “On the Plane” things we need to discuss;